FAQ- frequently asked questions

 PREPARING FOR YOUR CHEMICAL SERVICE APPOINTMENTS

-It is important to understand that many salon chemicals have become gentler over the years and my experience is that sometimes color, including Permanent colors won't cover resistant gray hair as well when the scalp and roots are dirty or makeup is applied to right at the hairline.
-This is especially true when Demi & Semi colors are used as they are extremely gentle and may not take (or hold) as well on hair that is coated with sebum or scalp oil or even cosmetics.
-In such cases when only the hairline is affected, I keep Witch Hazel (a gentle astringent that can be applied to the skin) to the hairline prior to the chemical service.
+ON SCALP HAIR COLOR?
+Many salon chemicals have become gentler over the years and my experience is that sometimes color, including Permanent colors won't cover resistant gray hair as well when the scalp and roots are TOO dirty or makeup applied is coating the roots right at the hairline.
+This is especially true when Demi colors are used, as they are very gentle and your color may not take (or hold) as well on hair that is coated with sebum/scalp oil or even cosmetics.
+In such cases when only the hairline is affected, I keep Witch Hazel to cleanse makeup off of the hairline, just prior to the chemical service.
+Witch Hazel is a gentle cleansing astringent (think facial toner) that can be applied directly to the skin without irritation, and it dries quickly.

 Q. "I have had reactions and/or Allergic Reactions to Chemical Formulas in the past.
 Should I talk to you about it?"

-If you DO have more sensitive skin or have had sensitivities with past color or chemical processes, please do let me know when scheduling your appointment.
-If it is only a slight reaction such as a slight skin irritation that goes away within a short period of time then there are ways I can help protect your sensitive skin, given it is something I'm made aware of.
+If you DO have more sensitive skin or have had sensitivities with past color or chemical processes, or specific hair styling ingredients, please do let me know when scheduling your appointment.
+If it is only a slight reaction such as a slight skin irritation that goes away within a short period of time then there are ways we can help protect your sensitive skin, given it is something I'm made aware of.

 If you have had negative reactions that are severe, you will not soon forget, so if you are wondering if you fall in this category, then please don't worry.
-It really isn't common, and I can say that given my vast experience all these years in the salon.
+Allergies to hair chemicals really aren't that common, and I can say that given my years of experience in the salon

-Yet, if you have any concerns of possible skin allergies to any scheduled processes or ingredients, we can always perform a patch test on the inside of your elbow as it is considered to be the best place to detect any reactions.
+Yet, if you have any concerns of possible skin allergies to any scheduled processes or ingredients, we can schedule to perform a patch test (inside of elbow as it is considered to be the best place to detect any reactions).
 For complete accuracy this test is best performed 48 hours prior to your scheduled appointment and is important that the test site be left uncovered.
 If you experience any reaction it will be confined to the one small localized site.